epayet/simple-restful/README.md

 #### FileRepository (File)

 With this strategy, the data are stored in json files.
 The default folder is data.
+Options:

+* folderPath: the folder path for the data

 #### MongoDBRepository (MongoDB)